Michael-Brodsky/PG/src/components/readme.md

 Facilitates asynchronous execution of code as a timed sequence.

 ### Jack.h
-Facilitates remote reading/writing values to and getting/setting status of gpio pins over a serial port.
+Facilitates remote reading/writing values to and getting/setting status of gpio pins over a serial connection.

 ### LCDDisplay.h
 Facilitates configuration and asynchronous operation of an LCD display including formatted printing.